MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ```
 `TYPE` can either be `dynamic` or `static`.

-### Legacy Application Authenticity
+### Support for SDK versions 8.0.0.0-MFPF-IF201701250919 or earlier
 {: #legacy }
 The dynamic and static validation types are only supported by client SDKs released in **February 2017 or later**.
-For SDK versions **8.0.0.0-MFPF-IF201701250919 or earlier**, you need to use the legacy tool-based validation type.
+For SDK versions **8.0.0.0-MFPF-IF201701250919 or earlier**, use the legacy application authenticity tool:

 The application binary file must be signed by using the mfp-app-authenticity tool.
 Eligible binary files are: `ipa` for iOS, `apk` for Android, and `appx` for Windows 8.1 Universal &amp; Windows 10 UWP.